-Dental Bridge Treatment
+Dental Bridge Treatment in Baltimore, MD

 Caring For Dental Bridges

 Immediately following treatment, your mouth may feel numb.
 Refrain from eating or drinking hot foods or beverages until the numbness has worn off.
 Avoid eating sticky and hard foods.
 If possible, chew on the opposite side of your mouth.
 You may experience some temperature and pressure sensitivity, which should subside a few weeks after the placement of the final restoration.
-If your bite feels uneven, if you have severe pain, or if you have any other questions or concerns, please call our office.
+However, if your bite feels uneven, if you have severe pain, or if you have any other questions or concerns, please call our office.
 We will help you get the care you need.

-Schedule a Consultation Today
+Schedule a Dental Exam Today